-- Reduced response times, because they bypass the parse and optimization steps, as Figure 4-4 on page 4-28 shows - Reduced memory usage, because the database server shares query data structures among users
+- Reduced response times, because they bypass the parse and optimization steps, as Figure 4-5 shows - Reduced memory usage, because the database server shares query data structures among users

 For more information about the effect of the SQL statement cache on the performance of individual queries, see "SQL statement cache" on page 13-41.

-Figure 4-4 shows how the database server accesses the SQL statement cache for multiple users.
+Figure 4-5 shows how the database server accesses the SQL statement cache for multiple users.